 Both specific industrial and medical applications of nuclear radiation sources are described.

 An introduction to the use of radioisotopes and radiation in medicine (medical physics)

+A more detailed discussion is given near the top of the page - a quick reminder of why radioisotopes are so useful in diagnosing and treating medical conditions.
 Alpha emitting radioisotopes are usually too dangerous and not sufficiently penetrating to be of use in medicine.
 However despite the dangers, beta minus (electron emission), beta plus (positron emission) and gamma emitting radioisotopes are widely used in diagnostic medicine and treatments for dangerous medical conditions such as cancer.

 5d Uses of positron radiation sources (beta plus decay nuclides) - PET scan use

 Introduction to PET scans: Positron emission tomography (PET) scans are used in medicine to produce highly detailed three-dimensional images of the inside of the human body.
 PET images can clearly show the part of the body being investigated, including any abnormal areas, and can highlight how well certain functions of the body are working.
 PET scans are often combined with computerised tomography (CT) scans to produce even more detailed 3D images, known as a PET-CT scan.
 PET scans may also occasionally be combined with a magnetic resonance imaging (MRI) scan, known as a PET-MRI scan.